FidelisAnalog/Sweep-File-Splitter/README.md

 # Sweep File Splitter

 ## Overview
-This script processes a stereo audio file (WAV format) to detect and extract specific segments of interest, such as pilot tones and sweep signals, using filtering, peak detection, and signal normalization.
+This script processes a stereo audio file (WAV format) to detect and extract sweep segments from specific test records.
+This stand-alone version has debugging featuers that the version to be integrated with SJPlot will not.

 ## Features
 - Reads stereo WAV files and processes both left and right channels.